 \subsubsection{Residual MLP}

-We exploit residual \cite{he2016deep} MLP $m(H_v; \mathbf{\Phi})$ to predict the occupancy value $\mu$ from the position-encoded feature vectors $H_v$ of each point where $\mathbf{\Phi}$ is the trainable weight parameters of the residual MLP.
-The residual MLP network serves as a continuous function to implicitly parameterise a bounded scene, i.e., 3D coronary tree in our case, which maps spatial coordinate features to the predicted occupancy values.
-This in fact encodes the internal information of an entire 3D coronary tree into the network parameters.
+We exploit residual \cite{he2016deep} MLP $m(H_v; \mathbf{\Phi})$ to predict the occupancy value $\mu$ from the position-encoded feature vectors $H_v$ of each point, where $\mathbf{\Phi}$ is the trainable weight parameters of the residual MLP.
+The residual MLP network serves as a continuous function to implicitly parameterise a bounded scene, i.e., the 3D coronary tree in our case, which maps spatial coordinate features to the predicted occupancy values.
+This, in fact, encodes the internal information of an entire 3D coronary tree into the network parameters.

-The residual MLP contain 8 fully connected layers as depicted in Fig.~\ref{model}.
-We apply residual learning in the middle to preserve the original feature information.
-The residual MLP receive the feature vectors as input with $L \cdot F$-dimensional channels and produce predicted occupancy value with $1$-dimensional channel.
+The residual MLP contains eight fully connected layers, as depicted in Figure~\ref{model}.
+We apply residual learning in the middle layer to preserve the original feature information.
+The residual MLP receives the feature vectors as input with $L \cdot F$-dimensional channels and produces predicted occupancy values with a $1$-dimensional channel.
 The feature dimensions for all the hidden layers are $256$-wide.
-Except for the last layer followed by a sigmoid activation, all the layer outputs are followed by a LeakyReLU activation \cite{maas2013rectifier}.
+Except for the last layer followed by a sigmoid activation, all the layer outputs are followed by LeakyReLU activation \cite{maas2013rectifier}.